Femicide in Ciudad Juárez: Homicide statistics

 According to Molly Molloy, a former librarian at New Mexico State University, the situation in Juárez is one of "impunity regardless of gender".
 She states that "female murder victims have never comprised more than 18 percent of the overall number of murder victims in Ciudad Juárez, and in the last two decades that figure averages at less than 10 percent.
 That's less than in the United States, where about 20 to 25 percent of the people who are murdered in a given year are women".

-Statistical evaluation of data from 1990 to 2012 conducted by researchers Pedro Albuquerque and Prasad Vemala shows that femicide rates in Juárez are in most years like rates in Chihuahua City and Ensenada and, as a share of overall homicide rates, are lower than in most cities evaluated.
+Statistical evaluation of data from 1990 to 2012 by French and American researchers shows that femicide rates in Juárez are similar to Chihuahua City and Ensenada most years, and, as a share of overall homicide rates, are lower than in most cities evaluated.

 Contributing factors

 Organized crime and drug trafficking

 Drug cartels operate in Juárez, which has resulted in high levels of violence against the local population, including women and girls.
 Misogyny is a common trait of gang activity.
 According to a study conducted in 2008, 9.1% of the murders of women were attributed to organized crime and drug trafficking activities.